 * * *

-Olive was wandering down the halls of the palace several hours later.
-The meeting seemed to be stretching on forever.
+Olive was wandering aimlessly down the halls of the palace several hours later.
+The meeting between his aunt and uncle and the peacekeepers seemed to be stretching on forever.
 It was a meeting his uncle and aunt had excluded him from very pointedly, but he didn’t focus on this fact.

 Olive clenched his fists as his gut twisted.